NookDev/signCalculator/README.md

 2. Demo of sign (updated on input change without reloading page),

 3. Summary of selected design choices:

 Size of sign:

 For each line:
 - Text,
 - Size,
 - Color,
 - Font.

 Quantity of Signs:

 Number of stands: (hide if 0)

 4. Summary of Totals:

 - Cost per sign,
 - Total cost of signs.

 - Cost per stand (hide if 0),
--Total cost of stands.
+- Total cost of stands.

 - Sub total: signs + stands.

 - Shipping Total.

 - Grand Total: sub total + shipping total.

 - Total includes GST of (10% of grand total)